usr666/OpenWG79x/README.md

 Based on the LandLord project: https://github.com/Damme/LandLord/

 ## Current project status
+Use at your own risk!
+Only use it in a safe area.
+Always keep the mower under strict observation and be prepared to press the stop button or lift mower if it does something unexpected.
+This software does not fulfil any safety standards.

 ### What is working
 - Basic driving inside wire area